Qifeng-Zhang/AS-defense-system/README.md

-# A long-term metagenomic insight in the roles of antiviral defense systems in stabilizing complex bacterial communities of activated sludge
+# Long-term metagenomic insights into the roles of antiviral defense systems in stabilizing activated sludge bacterial communities
 Support scripts for this project.

 ## Sections